-5 As mentioned in part 2, maps of accumulated strain include some noise, and likely some out-of-plane component of strain.
-In order to provide a more precise description of the relation between strain field and crack opening, the following analyses will be performed based on strain field increments measured during adapted macro strain increments.
-This procedures strongly reduces the effect of accumulated noise and out of plane strain is negligible during small strain increments.
-As a departure point, the strain field during increment of macro strain between -1.34% and -1.35%, just before any visible crack event, is shown in figure 7, by both ε{eq} (grey colorscale) and the projections of the principal strain components (arrows).
-During this strain increment, strain field is very similar to the one accumulated during the entire experiment before cracking events (figure 6, left).
+color scale) and the projections of the principal strain components (arrows).
+During this strain increment, strain field is very similar to the one accumulated during the entire experiment before cracking events (Fig. 6, left).
 Blue ellipses were drawn on the position of future opening of cracks 1, 2 and 3.
 Local strain within the ellipses is low compared to the one accommodated by the two main bands.